ponsoc/sqlite-data-generator/README.md

 `async connect()`: Connects to the database.

+`async enableForeignKeySupport`: Enables foreign keys on the connection.

 `async disconnect()`: Disconnects from the database.

 `async generate(tables: Array)`: Generates the database file based on the configuration.
 The tables parameter is an array of objects, each object represents a table in the database.
 The object has properties as described in the configuration section.